The best pick up lines are those you can use in real life without cringing. 😄

 Forget about rules.
 Focus on the most common exceptions.
 Once you begin using the inductive learning method, rules will follow naturally.
 So it’s the exception you need to study and master.

-Whether we are talking about adjective forms, irregular verbs, or nouns without plurals, exceptions are fewer and can help you achieve the level of English fluency and correctness you always dreamed you’ll have.
+Whether we are talking about adjective forms, irregular verbs, or nouns without plurals, exceptions are fewer and can help you achieve the level of English fluency and correctness you always dreamed you’d have.

 6. Practice English Grammar with Oxford